cyfdecyf/cow/README.md

 - No caching, cow just passes traffic between the browser and web servers
   - Browsers have cache
 - Alpha quality now
-  - I've been using it on a daily basis now and not seen any problems for the sites that I visit

 # Installation #